Nvethrandil/Nvethrandil/README.md

  Hi, I’m @Nvethrandil
-- I'm a 5th year Space Engineer student.
+- I'm a 5th year Space Engineer student
-- I'm currently learning Java, Python, C and ROS.
+- I'm currently learning Java, Python, C and ROS
+- I like bananas

 <!---
 Nvethrandil/Nvethrandil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.